boazbk/tcs/lec_06_loops.md

 Since our goal in theoretical computer science is not as much to _construct_ programs  as to _analyze_ them, we want to use as simple as possible computational models.
-Hence our actual "plain vanilla" NAND++ programming language will be even more "bare bones" than enhanced NAND++.^[We will often use the adjective "vanilla" when we want to emphasize the difference between standard NAND++ and its enhanced variant.]
+Hence our actual "plain vanilla" NAND-TM programming language will be even more "bare bones" than enhanced NAND++.^[We will often use the adjective "vanilla" when we want to emphasize the difference between standard NAND++ and its enhanced variant.]
 In particular, standard NAND++ does _not_ contain the commands `i += foo` and `i -= bar` to control the integer-valued variable `i`.
 If we don't have these commands, how would we ever be able to access arbitrary elements of our arrays?
 The idea is that standard NAND++ prescribes a _pre-fixed schedule_ that `i` progresses in, regardless of the code of the program or the particular input.
 Just like a bus takes always the same route, and you need to wait until it reaches your station, if you want to access, for example, location 132 in the array `Foo`, you can wait until the iteration in which `i` will equal 132, at which point `Foo[i]` will refer to the 132-th bit of the array `Foo`.

 So what is this schedule that `i` progresses in?
 There are many choices for such a schedule that would have worked, but we fix a particular choice for simplicity.
-Initially when we run a NAND++ program, the variable `i` equals $0$.
+Initially when we run a NAND-TM program, the variable `i` equals $0$.
 When we finish executing all the lines of code for the first time, if `loop` equals $0$ we halt.
 Otherwise we continue to the second iteration, but this time the variable `i` will equal $1$.
 At the end of this iteration once again we halt if `loop` equals $0$, and otherwise we proceed to the third iteration where `i` gets the value of $0$ again.
 We continue in this way with the fourth iteration having `i`$=1$ and in the fifth iteration `i` is equal to $2$, after which it decreases step by step to $0$ agin and so on and so forth.